BlackIG/Data-Science-Code-Challenges-And-projects/README.md

-# Introduction_to_NumPy_Exercise
-Practice Exercises on Numpy on ExploreAI platform
+# Python for Data Science on ExploreAI
+This contains python exercises in ExploreAI Data Science course.
+You can compare my solutions with theirs.
+Give me feedback, pls